The Blue Cat of Castle Town: Plot summary

 Come spring, he finds the town possessed by Arunah's song.
 In the church he meets the carpenter Thomas Royal Dake, who has it in mind to build a truly beautiful pulpit, but has been told by the building committee to do it more cheaply.
 Dake, it turns out, knows the river's song, and the cat relearns it from him.

 The blue cat remains with Dake through the building of the pulpit in white pine and cherry.
 Then he returns to Zeruah Guernsey, the sad girl on the farm, and to his friend the barn cat.
-Zeruah is lonely and sad, and believes she is ugly.
-She listens to the river's song, but makes no move to sing it for some time.
+Zeruah listens to the river's song, but makes no move to sing it for some time.

 Finally she puts aside her sadness and begins work on an embroidered carpet.
 Into the carpet she puts flowers from the woods and from her dead mother's garden, her father's favorite white rooster.
 She embroiders the blue cat into the carpet, and he realizes what he must do to thank his friend the barn cat.
 One by one, he brings her kittens into the house for Zeruah to add to the carpet.

 Zeruah's carpet becomes a legend in the town, and many people stop by to see it.
-The blue cat sings to them, and gradually Arunah Hyde's song loses its power as the townspeople rediscover the importance of creating "beauty and peace and content."
+The blue cat sings to them, and gradually Arunah Hyde's song loses its power as the townspeople rediscover the importance of creating "beauty and peace and content".